 First, in trying to satisfy the requirements articulation functions listed above, it was discovered that there was no extant version of a high-level flow chart for the code.
 This occasioned the production of a chart and that process alone led to the discovery of several salient changes in the code that will further increase capabilities and reduce crashes, which had been observed about once an hour.

 Second, in the Implementation Means study noted above, one aspect stuck out and that was the time required for the transcription of the video-clips, both for projection on the output window and for analysis of the questions to which it would be the most appropriate answer.
-Due to the implementation of this SE induced work, two major decisions have be reached, 1) the use on the screen will be reconsidered and 2) the transcription duties will be reassessed, mainly in terms of machine voice recognition, level of precision needed and use of written script for the mentors.
+Due to the implementation of this SE induced work, two major decisions have be reached, 1) the use on the screen will be reconsidered and 2) the transcription duties will be reassessed, mainly in terms of machine voice recognition, level of precision needed, and use of written script for the mentors.
 These impacts will save nearly one staff week per video and, perhaps more importantly, will dramatically increase staff morale, as the transcription process is as tedious as it is time consuming.

 The experiences presented above are both illuminating and reasonably intuitive; no advanced mathematical analyses are required.
 When this was all observed and considered, it seemed that there were good reasons to consider the application of some of these techniques and approaches in most other research projects.